 Nominations for the above awards to be presented in Spring 2024 may now be made.
 Please download the WORD document here and complete it electronically or in hard copy.

 Self-nominations are not accepted.
 Nominees should not be made aware of their nomination.
 Forms providing insufficient information may not be considered.

-Completed nomination forms for 2023 should be submitted by 30 September 2022 by email or in hard copy to:
+Completed nomination forms for 2024 should be submitted by 30 September 2023, preferably by email or, if necessary, in hard copy to: